 Our dances range from English longways and square dances to European circle dances, several from Israel and even one from Bolivia.
 Whether it was an English circle dance or a Balkan Kola (lots of enthusiastic stamps and shouts in that one) or a more sedate Estonian Polka, enjoyment was the keynote, both for beginners and more experienced dancers.
 What the group doesn’t know yet is that there is a Chinese one in the pipeline!
 Thanks to those who unobtrusively arrange the refreshments, so that in our midway break is also a time for a friendly chat in a pleasant environment.

 Why not come along one Wednesday morning and try it?
-It’s good fun and wonderful exercise and we could do with more men.
+It’s good fun and wonderful exercise.

 LOVE THE LEA